 Ant control services

-An ant infestation in the kitchen where food is served or prepared presents a health hazard.
+Ant control is important in both domestic and commercial premises.
+An ant infestation in any kitchen where food is served or prepared presents a health hazard.
 They often get into food containers and contaminate food and preparation surfaces in their efforts to find food and take it back to the nest.
 The ants may well have walked on contaminated matter before they ever get to the food preparation and storage areas.

 In commercial kitchens, or public eating areas, ant infestations can be disastrous for hygiene and reputation, especially if they decide to swarm at the wrong time.
 It makes sense to control these pests properly in sensitive environments.

 Ants around the swimming pool and on the patio can be a nuisance, excavating sand from below and getting into food and drinks.
 The same problem also occurs in conservatories that provide a warm and dry environment for ants to thrive.